IDXX

 IDXX Fundamental Analysis

-Revenue growth remains robust but has shown sequential deceleration; the most recent Q4 2025 revenue was $1.09 billion, representing a solid 14.28% year-over-year increase, though this marks a slowdown from the 15.8% growth in Q3 and 16.7% in Q2 of 2025.
-The business is split between Product revenue ($652.4 million) and Service revenue ($438.1 million), with both segments contributing to the overall expansion driven by higher diagnostic utilization.
-Profitability is exceptionally strong, with the company reporting net income of $248.2 million in Q4 and maintaining a high gross margin of 60.35%, which has been stable around the 61-62% range throughout 2025, demonstrating pricing power and operational efficiency in a premium industry.
-The balance sheet and cash flow are healthy, with a manageable debt-to-equity ratio of 0.67, a robust return on equity of 65.99%, and substantial free cash flow generation, evidenced by a trailing twelve-month FCF of $1.05 billion, providing ample internal resources for growth investments and shareholder returns via share repurchases.
+Revenue growth remains robust but has shown sequential deceleration; the most recent Q4 2025 revenue was $1.09 billion, representing a solid 14.3% year-over-year increase, yet this marks a slowdown from the 15.7% YoY growth in Q3 2025 ($1.11 billion) and the 16.1% growth in Q2 2025 ($1.11 billion).
+The company is highly profitable with strong margins, reporting Q4 2025 net income of $248.2 million and a gross margin of 60.35%, though the operating margin of 28.94% in Q4 was down from 32.11% in Q3, indicating some recent margin compression potentially from mix or investments.
+Balance sheet and cash flow health is excellent, with a manageable debt-to-equity ratio of 0.67, a robust return on equity of 66.0%, and substantial trailing twelve-month free cash flow of $1.05 billion, providing ample internal funding for growth initiatives and share repurchases without reliance on excessive external financing.

 Quarterly Revenue